peterrakolcza/SmartLock/README.md

 ## 💡 Future ideas

 - Making the housing sturdier and more robust to reduce wiggle
-- Designing a custom PCB for easier installation
-- Adding hole for power
-- Adding hole for Reed-relay
 - Making a battery-powered version

 <br>